phth/agora/README.md

 ----------------
 ###Forumpages
-If there are special views of the forum, they will be places within this plugin.
+If there are special views of the forum, they will be placed within this plugin.
 Currently there is only the list of "observed threads" within this plugin.

 ----------------
 ###Widgets